MorGuux/PaddleClutch/README.md

 The right paddle is a master clutch paddle.
 This is always bound to the clutch from 0-100%, so can be used in an emergency to prevent stalling.
 The left paddle is an adjustable range clutch paddle.
 It is bound from 0 to the bite point set value, which can be adjusted with a potentiometer or button.

 Before a race start, the driver will stop on the track, enter first gear and input full throttle.
-Depending on which method of bite point set you choose (potentiomer or button), perform the following:
+Depending on which method of bite point set you choose (potentiometer or button), perform the following:
 #### With bite point set potentiometer
 * With the left paddle held in, turn the bite point set potentiometer until the car starts to move.
 #### With bite point set button